 Design Solutions and Details.
 Basic information on project goals, size, certifications, important design features, and more to provide insight on how the design team addressed the client’s initial needs.
 The award submissions should be a joint effort between the design team and client.

 Occupant Experience.
 Eligible projects must have been completed within the past five years, with at least six months of occupancy, and include the design’s measurable impact on occupants – all is key to the Outcome of Design Awards.
-How the occupants’ lives, experiences, emotional and physical well-being, productivity, and other specific goals have changed since occupying the transformed space are important in understanding the design’s success.
+How the occupants’ lives, experiences, emotional and physical well-being, performance, and other specific goals have changed since occupying the transformed space are important in understanding the design’s success.

 Research-Based Results.
 Good design is much more than aesthetics - it is a measurable, concrete benefit to the human experience.
 By providing research-based results as part of the application, the project’s accomplishments and innovations are solidified and show the tangible positive impact of design.

-The Outcome of Design Awards shine the spotlight on the design teams and clients leading the charge for a more powerful level of design.
 Share your success and leadership through a new lens using humancentric innovation, creative approaches to health and well-being, and environmentally-conscious design decisions.